Car Insurance for International Drivers: Foreign License Coverage in the US

 4. Get a US driver's license as soon as you're eligible — this enables insurers to pull your Motor Vehicle Report (MVR)

-5. Ask your home insurer for a claims-free letter — some US carriers will consider it, particularly for Canadian drivers
+5. Ask your home insurer for a claims-free letter — translated into English, some US carriers will consider overseas history to reduce your initial rate

 Transitioning to a US Driver's License

-Once you establish residency in a US state, most states require you to obtain a local driver's license within a defined grace period.
+Once you establish residency in a US state, most states require you to obtain a local driver's license within a defined grace period — typically 30 to 90 days.
 This is a critical step — not just for legal driving, but for insurance purposes.
+Getting a state-issued license allows insurers to pull your Motor Vehicle Report, which can accelerate premium reductions.
+Some states like Texas offer reciprocity and may waive testing for drivers from certain countries (France, Germany, South Korea, Taiwan).

 State Grace Period Key Requirement

-California Upon establishing residency Proof of legal presence required
+California Upon establishing residency Proof of legal presence required; IDP needed after 90 days

 Florida 30 days after residency Fast switch required

-New York 30 days (90-day presumption) Strict timeline enforced
+New York 30 days (90-day presumption) Written test + 5-hour pre-licensing course required

 Illinois 30–90 days after residency SSN not always required